 Career employees of public and private sector agencies seeking courses in public management, and especially those changing from professional or technical roles to managerial roles, will find this certificate program beneficial.
+This is a 15 credit hour program.

 All SPEA Courses are offered both online as well as in residence.